 Estimated parameters and biomass indicators for the MCMC 1.6 and MCMC 1.7 are summarised in Table 7 and Table 8 respectively.
-Diagnostic plots for the two sensitivity runs are given in Appendix B. When the CSLF data were up-weighted (MCMC 1.6), the MCMC chain for the inverse-logistic parameters did not converge and the traces exhibited strong negative correlation among the three parameters (Figure B1).
-However, this did not appear to have affected the estimates of biomass indicators, which show no evidence of non-convergence (Figure B2-left).
-There is much less uncertainly in estimated biomass for MCMC 1.6 when large sample sizes were assumed for the CSLF data (see Figure B2-right), and $B{current}$ was estimated to be 35% (30-41%) of B_0 (Table 7).
-Model results from MCMC 1.7 were very similar to the base case, and $B{current}$ was estimated to be 42% (33-52%) of B_0 (Table 8).
+Diagnostic plots for the two sensitivity runs are given in Appendix B. When the CSLF data were up-weighted (MCMC 1.6), the traces exhibited some negative correlation among estimated growth parameters (Figure B1), but the traces of key biomass indicators, show no evidence of non-convergence (Figure B2-left).
+There is less uncertainly in the biomass estimates for MCMC 1.6 when large sample sizes were assumed for the CSLF (see Figure B2-right), and $B{current}$ was estimated to be 39% (34-45%) of B_0 (Table 7).
+Model results for MCMC 1.7 were very similar to the base case, and $B{current}$ was estimated to be 47% (39-55%) of B_0 (Table 8).